 exercise a high degree of caution in the Philippines due to the high threat of terrorist attack and the high level of crime.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.
 Seek specific advice for the locations you intend to visit.

-- On 1 December 2016 the Chief of the Philippines National Police announced an increase to the security threat alert in the Philippines, including Manila, due to an ongoing terrorist threat.
-This follows the arrest of two suspects for their alleged involvement in planting an improvised explosive device near the US Embassy.
+- There is an ongoing threat of terrorist attacks and violent crime in the Philippines, including in Manila, other major cities and many rural areas.
+On 1 December 2016 the Chief of the Philippines National Police announced an increase to the security threat alert in the Philippines, including Manila, due to an ongoing terrorist threat.
 Expect increased security in public areas including transport hubs and shopping centres.
 Remain vigilant and follow the advice of authorities.
 See

 Safety and security.

 - On 3 November 2016, the US Government warned that terrorists are planning to conduct kidnappings in areas frequented by foreigners on the southern part of Cebu Island, specifically the areas around Dalaguete and Santander (including Sumilon Island).
 See